Acosta 401(k) Plan

 The Acosta 401(k) match competitiveness depends on the formula and vesting schedule.
 The plan shows $13.0M in total employer contributions across 51,410 participants ($252 per person).
 Compare it with industry averages where the typical employer match is between 3-6% of salary.
 Review the specific match percentage and vesting timeline with your HR department.

 Vesting schedules determine when employer match contributions fully belong to you.
 Common schedules include immediate vesting, 3-year cliff vesting, or 6-year graded vesting.
-At Acosta, with $13.0M in annual employer contributions across the plan, understanding your vesting timeline is critical before considering a job change.
+At Acosta, with $13.0M in annual employer contributions across the plan, understanding your vesting timeline matters before considering a job change.
 Contact Acosta HR for the exact vesting schedule.

 Withdrawals from your Acosta 401(k) are generally available after age 59½, upon separation from service, disability, or financial hardship.
 The plan processed $109.7M in distributions during the last filing year.
 Early withdrawals before age 59½ may be subject to a 10% penalty plus income taxes.
 The Rule of 55 allows penalty-free withdrawals if you leave Acosta at age 55 or older.